aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 #### Customizing Tabbed Navigation

-You need to add new tab buttons 'Home Page' and 'Todo List' to the tabbed navigation.
+You need to add two new tab buttons - 'Home Page' and 'Todo List' - to the tabbed navigation.
 This will enable users to navigate to our custom pages.

 Replace the content of the page *src/app/tabs/tabs.page.html* with the following markup:
 ```html